int-y1/BBFractran/holdout/README.md

 Each holdouts list is stored in a file called `sz(x)_(y).txt`, where `(x)` is the program size and `(y)` is the number of holdouts.

+TODO: `SPAN_VEC_MASKED` made progress on size 19 and above.
+In particular, it might solve 3/3 of sz19, 23/29 of sz20, 205/602 of sz21, 2634/10441 of sz22.
+However, as of Dec 15, 2025, the holdouts lists have not been finalized yet.

 ## Errata

 * Dec 11, 2025: `sz21_783.txt` is incorrect.
 See `sz21_798.txt` for the correct version.